bombasticSlacks/Aspirant/Game/Combat.md

 ### Reacting to Attacks
 During each full turn of combat, each character gets a single reaction, which they can use when something else happens during combat.
 Your reaction refreshes on your turn.
 In general, these are used to avoid incoming attacks.
 The generally available reactions are:

-#### Block
+#### Avoid
-A melee skill test at (-2) where if you succeed, you ignore damage and other effects from a melee attack.
-The attack still counts as hitting you (this can be relevant for certain effects).
+A [Reflexes](Agility#Reflexes) skill test at a -2 where if you succeed, you ignore the effects of the attack unless otherwise specified.

-#### Dodge
-An [Acrobatics](Acrobatics) skill test at (-2) where if you succeed then an enemy attack doesn’t hit you.
-You cannot dodge while prone.

 #### Move to Cover
-An [Acrobatics](Acrobatics) skill test (0) where if you succeed then you may move to a piece of cover within agility meters before an enemy ranged attack is calculated.
+A [Grace](Agility#Grace) skill test where if you succeed then you may move to a piece of cover within agility meters before an enemy ranged attack is calculated.
 You cannot Move to Cover while prone.

 #### Attack of Opportunity
 A [Strike](Strength#Strike) skill test at (-2) which you may perform if someone moves while [in melee](#Being%20in%20Melee%20Combat) with you.
 If successful, you can resolve an attack against them, which they cannot dodge.